reproducible-micromagnetics/2019-stable-and-manipulable-bloch-point/README.md

 ## About this repository

 This repository provides Ubermag simulation code necessary to reproduce results from [Beg *et al.* Stable and manipulable Bloch point. *Scientific Reports*, **9**, 7959 (2019)](https://doi.org/10.1038/s41598-019-44462-2).
-All notebooks hosted in this repository can be run in the cloud and the results reproduced by anybody

 ## Binder

-Jupyter notebooks hosted in this repository can be used in the cloud via Binder.
+Jupyter notebooks hosted in this repository can be executed and modified in the cloud via Binder.
 This does not require you to have anything installed and no files will be created on your machine.
 To access Binder, use this [link](https://mybinder.org/v2/gh/reproducible-micromagnetics/2019-stable-and-manipulable-bloch-point/master?filepath=index.ipynb).

 ## Support